 1.3.1.
 Information Exchange Package Documentation

 This specification defines rules and practices for constructing and packaging conformant MPDs, and in particular, information exchange package documentation (IEPDs).
 To the NIEM program, the IEPD is considered the point of interoperability.
 This specification provides a standard version numbering scheme Section 5.2.3, MPD Version Numbering Scheme (c:mpdVersionID), below.
 However, it does not provide guidance for managing or processing IEPD versions or their associated IEPs.
 Creation and management of IEPDs is the responsibility of stakeholders and developers.
 As such, IEPDs have their own versioning processes, and are managed independently of the NIEM core and domains.
-NIEM PMO defines IEPD conformance, but IEPD development and management fall outside its scope.
-Nonetheless, in the near term, the PMO intends to develop guidance (through the NTAC) for managing IEPDs, versioning IEPDs, and processing their associated IEPs.
+The NMO defines IEPD conformance, but IEPD development and management fall outside its scope.
+Nonetheless, the NMO has developed guidance (through the NTAC) for managing IEPDs, versioning IEPDs, and processing their associated IEPs.
+This reference material can be found at http://niem.github.io/reference/iepd/.

 An IEPD defines one or more data exchanges, each occurring in the form of an information exchange package (IEP).
 This specification supports a variety of data exchange use cases, in which the IEP may be: